MKY01/KPMG-Virtual-Internship/README-quickstart.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## License
-This project is licensed under the Apache License 2.0- see the [LICENSE](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0- see the [LICENSE](LICENSE) file for details.

 ## Credits
-Any blogposts or links to repo who contributed in this project.
+Any blogposts or links of repo of those who inspired and or contributed in this project.